Stuart Sale, CEO

 Find out more about our safeguarding training events.

-Laura Thorpe, Safeguarding Adults in Sport Manager
+Laura Thorpe, Safeguarding Adults Manager

 Laura has a lot of experience working with adults with learning disabilities and/or mental health problems, primarily in the learning and development sector.
 The foundations of this has always been in safeguarding and the Mental Capacity Act.
 Laura’s dissertation focused on choice and control for adults living in supported living facilities which helped to find out the real picture of the Mental Capacity Act in practice.